ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Simulation strategy
 ^^^^^^^^^^^^^^^^^^^

-Residential households
-''''''''''''''''''''''

-Each household should be associated with a physical address.
+Each household, which includes both residential households and group quarters "households" (one per GQ type), should be associated with a physical address.

 Whenever a new household is initialized or moves such that it needs a new physical address, the following process will be used to generate one: